 If you have an electronic or programmable control, please have the adjustment setting positions or the menu settings written down and with you at the time of the call.

-Appendix.
-Programming Checklist
+Appendix A. Programming Checklist (standard models)

 We recommend you write down the final value of each menu item here so you will have a record if you later need to reprogram or replace the control.